glowacki-dev/ruby-kaigi-notes/day-3/README.md

 Devly is not yet open source, but it's getting there soon.

-## Marc-André Lafortune - Deep into Ruby Code Coverage
+## Marc-André Lafortune - "Deep into Ruby Code Coverage"

 ### Intro